 Your entire family can enjoy all the unique characteristics of the Scottish Highlands as well as great home-style amenities at the Glen Roe Lodge.
 The kids will love the farm animals on the property, and there is also a fully equipped kitchen, TV, and laundry to use.

 Located on the River Nith, you can fish for free on the private stretch of river and explore the 75-acre property surrounding the lodge.
-At the end of the day, relax in the hot tub or enjoy a beer on the porch whilst taking in the panoramic views of the mountains and river in the distance.
+At the end of the day, relax in the private hot tub or enjoy a beer on the porch whilst taking in the panoramic views of the mountains and river in the distance.

 - 2 Guests